Kirov7/FayKV/README.md

 # FayKV
-Key-Value storage engine based on LSM-Tree like levelDB
+Key-Value storage engine based on LSM-Tree like leveldb